Contributed By Riquito Advogados

 There are no mandatory deadlines for the court to make a decision on a judicial appeal.
-The duration of such proceedings varies with multiple factors, such as the complexity of the matter, the number of parties involved, the incidents raised by them and the workload of the judges.
+The duration of such proceedings varies according to multiple factors, such as the complexity of the matter, the number of parties involved, the incidents raised by them and the workload of the judges.
 However, the judicial appeal of pre-awarding decisions in procurement procedures of public construction works contracts, continuous supply contracts and services contracts for purposes of immediate public benefit are of an urgent nature; they are not suspended during court holidays, and must be decided in seven days after all the other procedural formalities are completed.

-The submission of claims or hierarchical appeal is generally not subject to the payment of administrative costs.
+The submission of claims or a hierarchical appeal is generally not subject to the payment of administrative costs.

-A judicial appeal is subject to the payment of court fees of between MOP880 and MOP26,400, as determined by the court depending on the complexity of the matter and the overall processing of the proceedings.
+A judicial appeal is subject to the payment of court fees ranging between MOP880 and MOP26,400, as determined by the court depending on the complexity of the matter and the overall processing of the proceedings.

-The court fees of an action on administrative contracts vary with the value of the award and/or the damages petitioned (eg, if they accrue to MOP3 million, the applicable court fees are MOP19,400) and any incident, appeal or other action of the parties therewith may be subject to the payment of further fees.
+The court fees of an action on administrative contracts vary with the value of the award and/or the damages petitioned (eg, if they accrue to MOP3 million, the applicable court fees are MOP19,400), and any incident, appeal or other action of the parties therewith may be subject to the payment of further fees.

 The MAPC prescribes a general right for the administration to unilaterally modify the contents of a public contract, provided that such modification respects the object of the contract and the equilibrium of the obligations of the parties, as well as the right to unilaterally terminate a public contract for reasons of public interest, without prejudice to the contractor’s right to be compensated.

-DL 74/99/M allows, within certain limits, the modification of the construction works plans, by the initiative of the awarding authority or the contractors, as well as the contractor’s right to the revision of the contract when the circumstances under which the parties have decided to contract have been changed by virtue of abnormal and unexpected circumstances, resulting in a significant increase in the execution of the works.
+Decree-Law 74/99/M allows, within certain limits, the modification of the construction works plans, by the initiative of the awarding authority or the contractors, as well as the contractor’s right to the revision of the contract when the circumstances under which the parties have decided to contract have been changed by virtue of abnormal and unexpected circumstances, resulting in a significant increase in the execution of the works.